 Method 2: Using the MMI Touchscreen

-- Ensure the vehicle is off.
+- Ensure the vehicle is fully off.

 - Access the MMI touchscreen interface.